juandavidlozano-wprom/Custom_Dimensions_funnel_GCP/README.md

 # Novel Real-Time Rule-Based Transformation Approaches on GCP

-Below are some **more novel approaches** for a **real-time**, rule-based transformation system on GCP.
-These go beyond the typical “dbt + BigQuery” or “scheduled stored procedure” patterns and focus on **instant rule updates** and **continuous data processing**.
+Below are some **novel approaches** for a **real-time**, rule-based transformation system on GCP.
+Focus on **instant rule updates** and **continuous data processing**.
 Each idea includes a high-level design, how rules are stored/queried, and how the user can see changes immediately.

 ---